 Plymouth has the largest area of any Massachusetts municipality and, as of the 2010 census, there were a total of 56,468 residents.
 The city is about 40 miles to the south of Boston and its economy used to be largely based on shipping, fishing, and rope-making.
 In fact, the world’s largest rope-making company used to be located there.
 Today, while Plymouth still has an active port, the primary industry in Plymouth is tourism.

 Those serving the public at Plymouth face risks on-the-job, including exposure to hazards and workplace violence.
 They are not the only workers in danger of being injured on the job.
 A huge variety of different factors cause workers across all sectors to get hurt, sick or killed on the job, including falls, electrocution, and exposure to toxins.

 Employers have an important role to play in preventing deadly or serious work injuries but don’t always do even the minimum to protect workers.
 For example, one Massachusetts contractor faced proposed fines of more than $23,000 from the Occupational Safety and Health Administration after a chemical fire in Plymouth, MA that led to the hospitalization of one worker.Getting Help from a Plymouth, MA Workers’ Compensation Lawyer

 Any time you suffer health problems as a result of your job, you should be able to make a work-injury claim and get medical bills covered as well as disability benefits.
 Unfortunately, sometimes legitimate claims are denied.
 Our law firm can assist with making your claim and with appealing a denial or resolving disagreements related to benefits.

-Schedule your free consultation with a Plymouth workers’ compensation lawyer at the Law Offices of Jeffrey S. Glassman.
+Schedule your free consultation with a Plymouth workers’ compensation lawyer at Jeffrey Glassman Injury Lawyers.
 Call (617) 777-7777 or contact us online.